StackVista/stackstate-docs/configure/telemetry/plugins/elasticsearch_plugin.md

 ### Kibana

 Elasticsearch can optionally be accessed through Kibana.
-To do this, use the API endpoint provided by Kibana as the **Base URL** and set the Kibana version:
+To do this, the following settings must be provided:

+- **Base URL** - the URL of the REST API endpoint provided by Kibana.
+Note that this must be reachable by StackState.
-- **Kibana version** - the Kibana version used when a Kibana API endpoint is given in the **Base URL** field.
+- **Kibana version** - the Kibana version used.
 This is required for XSS mitigation.

 ### Enable wildcards

 Wildcards can be slow in Elasticsearch.
-By default, StackState will escape wildcards (`*`, `?`) used in telemetry query values.
+By default, StackState will escape wildcards used in telemetry query values.
 If required, this behavior can be disabled.

 - **Support wildcards in values** - when enabled, StackState will include wildcards (`*`, `?`) in telemetry query values.